Effective Date: March 3, 2026

 (d) CivAll may retain anonymized, aggregated data that cannot be used to identify any individual or Customer for product improvement and benchmarking purposes.

 CivAll acknowledges that Customer may be subject to Freedom of Information Act (FOIA) or state public records laws.
-CivAll will cooperate in good faith with Customer’s reasonable requests related to public records obligations, including: (a) assisting with data exports in response to public records requests; (b) providing information about CivAll’s data processing practices as needed for Customer’s responses; and (c) making Platform records and metadata available in commonly used formats.
+CivAll will cooperate in good faith with Customer's reasonable requests related to public records obligations, including: (a) assisting with data exports in response to public records requests; (b) providing information about CivAll's data processing practices as needed for Customer's responses; (c) making Platform records and metadata available in commonly used formats; and (d) making Customer Data, Citizen Data, metadata, and audit logs in CivAll's possession and control available to Customer through the Platform's standard export and reporting tools (including, where Customer subscribes to CivArchive, its archiving and reporting features as described in the CivArchive Product Schedule).
+CivAll's designation of information as confidential does not determine whether that information constitutes a public record under applicable law.
+Customer remains solely responsible for determining what must be preserved, searched, produced, or disclosed and for compliance with its public records, audit, retention, litigation-hold, and e-discovery obligations.
+CivAll's role is to provide the Platform's functionality for these purposes; assistance beyond standard Platform functionality may be provided as professional services.

 Where required by applicable law or regulation, Customer may flow down contractual requirements to CivAll.
 CivAll will work in good faith to accommodate standard government contract flow-down provisions, including provisions related to equal opportunity, nondiscrimination, and records access.